(Last updated 07/13/2017)

 July 13, 2017: We are currently shipping

-TetraMics roughly three weeks from receiving an order.
+TetraMics roughly one week from receiving an order.
+If you have an

-Core Sound is pleased to offer its groundbreaking TetraMic, the first portable, single point, stereo & surround sound Ambisonic soundfield microphone to be its type in the world.
-Compare its performance to similar soundfield microphones selling for $3000 or more and you'll be quite amazed.

-Based on the principles of Ambisonic recording developed by Michael
+Core Sound is pleased to offer its groundbreaking TetraMic, the first portable, single point, stereo & surround sound Ambisonic soundfield microphone to be microphone of its type in the world.
+Compare its performance to similar soundfield microphones selling for $3000 or more and you'll be quite Based on the principles of Ambisonic recording developed by Michael